ImeneYAHIAOUI/al-newbank/adr/adr001-improve-resilience-payment-gateway.md

 ### Architecture Change using Strangler Fig Pattern:

-The adoption of the Strangler Fig Pattern will guide the implementation of this architectural change.
-The Strangler Fig Pattern involves gradually replacing parts of an existing system with new, independently deployable services.
+The adoption of the Strangler Fig Pattern will guide the implementation of this architectural change which involves gradually replacing parts of the existing payment gateway with the new services.
 In this context:
 - **Strangler Fig Pattern Steps:**
   1. **Identify Incremental Steps:**
       - Identify components and functionalities within the existing payment gateway that can be incrementally replaced.